On Hopf algebras over basic Hopf algebras of dimension 24: Introduction

 The Nichols algebra $\BN(V_{i,j,k,\iota})$ for $(i,j,k,\iota)\in\cup_{i=4}^6\Lambda^{i}$ is isomorphic as an algebra to a quantum plane.
 They have appeared in \cite{AGi17} and were shown that the braidings are of non-diagonal type.
 The Nichols algebra $\BN(V_{i,j,k,\iota})$ for $(i,j,k,\iota)\in\cup_{i=1}^3\Lambda^i$ is an algebra of dimension $18$ or $36$ with no quadratic relations.
-They are examples of Nichols algebra of non-diagonal type.
-One can obtain these Nichols algebras (up to isomorphism) following the techniques in \cite{AA}.
+They are examples of Nichols algebra of non-diagonal type, which are (up to isomorphism) arising from Nichols algebras of standard type $B_2$ by using the techniques in \cite{AA18}.